OpenISAC: An Open-Source Real-Time Experimentation Platform for OFDM-ISAC: Conclusion

 \section{Conclusion}

 This paper presents OpenISAC, a fully open-source, real-time OFDM-ISAC platform that supports both monostatic and bistatic sensing on USRP hardware using a hybrid C++/Python architecture.
-A key contribution is our novel OTA synchronization mechanism, which addresses the stringent timing requirements of bistatic sensing by effectively compensating for SIO-induced drifts.
-Experimental results validate the system's capabilities in both monostatic and bistatic scenarios, demonstrating accurate delay-Doppler detection and clear micro-Doppler signature extraction, thus offering the community a powerful tool for OFDM ISAC experimentation and validation.
+Its host-based real-time implementation provides an accessible and practical platform for OFDM-ISAC experimentation without relying on proprietary software or FPGA-centric development.
+Experimental results validate the system's capabilities in both monostatic and bistatic scenarios, demonstrating accurate delay-Doppler detection and clear micro-Doppler signature extraction.
+OpenISAC also includes practical support for wire-free bistatic operation through an OTA synchronization option.
+Future versions of OpenISAC will extend the current SISO prototype toward multi-antenna operation.
+We are developing multi-receive-channel monostatic sensing with multi-USRP synchronization and calibration, and future work will further support angle sensing, multi-transmit antennas, multi-UE receive antennas, and multi-stream transmission.